Find out how to see the performance of your Klaviyo flow messages.

 Total revenue attributed to the email over the last 30 days.

-This 30-day snapshot is designed to give you a quick look at how your flow is performing.
+This 30-day snapshot gives you a quick look at how your flow is performing.
 If you click on View all Analytics, you will be taken to the full analytics overview for the email.

 Show Analytics on the Visual Canvas